algolia/docsearch/docs/src/tips.md

 Finding the right depth of your documentation tree and how to split-up your content are two of the most complex tasks.
 For large documents, we recommend having 4 levels (from lvl0 until lvl3).
-Three different levels should be a minimum.
+We recommend at least three different levels.

 \_Note that you don't have to use `<hX>` tags and can use `<span class="title-X">` for example instead.
 Your will need to update your set